Looking for Car Stereos?Start shopping

 Replacing your factory stereo

 The car’s dash cavity is nearly 9" deep, so there should be no problem removing the standard receiver package and replacing it with an upgrade that requires more space.
 The factory stereo is a double-DIN size, so you can replace it with the same size receiver, or use an adapter kit to install a single-DIN receiver.
 There are also mounting kits available that will let you eliminate the Scion’s flip-up door and mount the stereo flush with the dash.
-(Crutchfield includes the necessary mounting kit and wiring harness free with most car stereo orders.)
+The necessary mounting kit and wiring harness are available at a deep discount with most car stereo orders.

 Getting into the receiver itself is pretty straightforward, and offers no particular concerns.
 All you need to do is follow the step-by-step instructions in the Crutchfield MasterSheet™, and you should be good to go.
 The entire Scion configuration has been designed to allow the customer to tailor his/her driving experience and, as a result, the replacement and upgrade process has been made as simple as possible.